freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    GPG key, as well as a :doc:`database with the passphrase </admin/installation/passphrases>` for that key.

-What a compromise of the source's property can surrender
+What a compromise of the *Source*'s property can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Use of `Tor Browser will leave
    traces <https://research.torproject.org/techreports/tbb-forensic-analysis-2013-06-28.pdf>`__
-   that can be discovered through a forensic analysis of the source's
+   that can be discovered through a forensic analysis of the *Source*'s
    property following either a compromise or physical seizure.
 Unless
-   the compromise or seizure happens while the source is submitting
+   the compromise or seizure happens while the *Source* is submitting
    documents to SecureDrop, the traces will not include information
    about sites visited or actions performed in the browser.
 -  Use of Tails with a persistent volume will leave traces on the device
    the operating system was installed on.
 Unless the compromise or
-   seizure happens while the source is submitting documents to
+   seizure happens while the *Source* is submitting documents to
    SecureDrop, or using the persistent volume, the traces will not
    include information about sites visited or actions performed in the
    browser or on the system.
--  SecureDrop 0.3 encourages sources to protect their codenames by
+-  SecureDrop 0.3 encourages *Sources* to protect their codenames by
    memorizing them.
-If a source cannot memorize the codename right away,
+If a *Source* cannot memorize the codename right away,
    we recommend writing it down and keeping it in a safe place at first,
    and gradually working to memorize it over time.
-Once the source has
+Once the *Source* has
    memorized it, they should destroy the written copy.
 If the
-   source does write down the codename, a compromise or physical seizure
+   *Source* does write down the codename, a compromise or physical seizure
-   of the source's property may result in the attacker obtaining the
+   of the *Source*'s property may result in the attacker obtaining the
-   source's codename.
+   *Source*'s codename.
 -  An attacker with access to the **source's codename** can:

-   -  Show that the source has visited the SecureDrop site, but not
+   -  Show that the *Source* has visited the SecureDrop site, but not
       necessarily submitted anything.
    -  Upload new documents or submit messages.
-   -  Communicate with the journalist as that source.
+   -  Communicate with the *Journalist* as that *Source*.
-   -  See any replies from journalists that the source has not yet
+   -  See any replies from *Journalists* that the *Source* has not yet
       deleted.

-What a physical seizure of the source's property can surrender
+What a physical seizure of the *Source*'s property can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Document use of Tor or Tails, but not necessarily research into SecureDrop
--  Prevent the source from submitting documents by taking the device the documents are stored on.
+-  Prevent the *Source* from submitting documents by taking the device the documents are stored on.
 -  If the property is seized while powered on, the attacker can also analyze any plaintext information that resides in RAM.
 -  Tamper with the hardware.
--  A physical seizure of, and access to, the source's codename will allow the attacker to access the Source Interface as that source.
+-  A physical seizure of, and access to, the *Source*'s codename will allow the attacker to access the *Source Interface* as that *Source*.

 -  A physical seizure of the admin's property will allow the attacker
    to: